 Arboreal birds are a type of bird that relies on trees and dense foliage, spending much of its life in trees and rarely either descending to the ground or otherwise leaving the cover of the canopy.
 These birds are found exclusively in forested habitats, though the type of forest may vary widely, from tropical jungles to mountain regions to boreal forests, or even orchards, arboretums, parks or other urban or suburban forests.

-Arboreal birds not only perch and roost in trees, they are specialized to forage in trees, nest in trees or tree cavities and otherwise stay in trees almost exclusively.
-While there is great diversity among arboreal bird species, common characteristics these birds often share include…
+Arboreal birds not only perch and roost in trees, but they are also specialized to forage in trees, nest in trees or tree cavities and otherwise stay in trees almost exclusively.
+While there is great diversity among arboreal bird species, common characteristics these birds often share include:

 - Heavily marked plumage that serves as camouflage in the dappled shade of wooded habitats, though the markings may still be bright colors or can have strong individual marks or patches.
 Bright plumage will be more visible in shade, making these birds more visible to potential mates or allowing the colors to be used to intimidate intruders.